-How to Land a Travel Nursing Job in the CarolinasPosted On August 31, 2017
+How to Land Travel Nursing North Carolina & South Carolina JobsPosted On August 31, 2017

 Many nurses hoping to start their career as travelers learn early-on that getting their dream position in North or South Carolina isn’t as easy as it sounds.
 Based on our industry insight and strong relationships with hiring facilities in these states, we’ll share how you can become the Nurse Manager’s top pick in one of the most competitive regions of the country.

-Why are travel nurses looking for assignments in North and South Carolina?
+Why are travel nurses looking for travel nursing North Carolina (and South) assignments?

 First thing’s first, let’s examine why travel nurses are drawn to this area: